-Once admitted to the program and enrolled for the first time, a student must maintain continuous registration (each semester excluding summer sessions) until all degree requirements are completed.
+It is important to remember once a student is admitted to the program and enrolled for the first time, a student must maintain continuous registration (each semester excluding summer sessions) until all degree requirements are completed.
 Students must be enrolled at A & T during the semester of graduation.
-Any student, who does not enroll for two consecutive semesters excluding summer, will be terminated from the program, unless a Leave of Absence is requested by the student and approved by the Department and the School of Graduate Studies.
+Any student, who does not enroll for two consecutive semesters excluding summer, will be terminated from the program unless a Leave of Absence is requested by the student and approved by the Department and The Graduate College.
 To continue graduate study after a termination, the student must reapply for admission and meet all current standards.

-Students in good academic standing may request a Leave of Absence from the Graduate School if a special circumstance exists.
 A student may also withdraw from the University at any time during the semester and shall complete and file official withdrawal forms with the Office of the Registrar.
 Students who do not process withdrawal forms in a timely manner will receive a grade of "F" in each course in which he/she is enrolled.
 See the Graduate Catalog for the Leave of Absence policy and procedure for withdrawal from the University as well as the Readmission Policy.
-See Graduate School policy on returning to Graduate Study after one semester of absence and after an absence of more than one semester.
+See Graduate College policy on returning to Graduate Study after one semester of absence and after an absence of more than one semester.